Gluten Free Funnel Cake

 1. Whisk together the flour, starches, and cinnamon, if using; set aside.

-5. Turn the mixer on the lowest speed possible, ("Stir" for KitchenAid mixers).
-Using the paddle tool, add eggs, one at a time, and mix until it is thoroughly blended and smooth, scraping bowl as needed.
-If needed, add an additional 1 tablespoon of water at the end and mix well to create a batter thin enough to pour, but pour slowly - so add just the amount you need to reach that consistency, up to 2 tablespoons.
+4. Turn the mixer on the lowest speed possible fitted with the paddle attachment.
+Add eggs, one at a time, and mix until dough is thoroughly blended and smooth, scraping bowl as needed.
+To create a batter thin enough to pour, add an additional teaspoon at a time of milk and mix after each addition until it reaches the proper consistency.

-6. Place the dough either in a piping bag with a size 12 tip (8/10 of a cm), Wilton's Dessert Decorator Pro No. 230 tip (this is what I used); or a 1 gallon ziplock bag with 1/8" cut off one of the corners.
-Preheat a skillet with approximately 1-2" of oil on medium to medium-high heat; or a deep fryer heated to 375°F.
+5. Place the dough either in a piping bag with a decorating tip that has a 3/8-inch opening such as Ateco #804, or a 1-gallon resealable storage bag with 1/4-inch cut off one of the corners.
+Preheat a skillet with approximately 1 - 2 inches of oil on medium to medium-high heat, or a deep-fryer heated to 375°F.

-7. Pipe the dough slowly at first, into the oil, allowing the first piece to rise to the surface before piping much more, and either rotate in a circular motion or swirl to create a lattice pattern; cook until golden brown, about 1 1/2 minutes on each side (2 minutes if you desire it to be crispy all the way through).
-The longer it cooks, the more crisp the center will become.
+6. Pipe the dough into the oil, slowly at first, allowing the first piece to rise to the surface before piping much more.
+Swirl the bag to create a lattice pattern.* Cook until golden brown, about 1-1/2 minutes on each side.
+(The longer it cooks, the more crisp the center will become.)

-8. Remove the cake from the oil, allowing excess oil to drip back into the pan/deep-frier; drain on paper towels; allow to cool for a bit if topping with powdered sugar, or will melt.
+7. Remove the cake from the oil, allowing excess oil to drip back into the pan/deep-fryer.
+Drain on paper towels.
+Allow to cool for a little while if topping with confectioners’ sugar.

-9. Remove any remaining pieces left in the oil and repeat with remaining batter.
+8. Remove any remaining pieces left in the oil and repeat with remaining batter.
+Serve immediately.
+Allow leftovers to cool and store covered, at room temperature.

 Tips

-When making funnel cakes freehand, often some of the batter will float away or a large section will.
-You can always add more batter to combine them, or flip a piece on top of the other, as long as you do immediately before it begins to cook.
-Or you can use a mold specifically made for deep-frying funnel cakes.
+When making funnel cakes freehand, often some of the batter or a large section of a cake will float away in the oil.
+You can add more batter to combine them, or flip a piece on top of the other, as long as you do so immediately.
+You can also use a mold especially made for deep-frying funnel cakes which can be used in skillets.

-The batter will sink to the bottom of the fryer/pan at first.
+The batter will sink to the bottom of the pan/fryer at first.
 Don't worry, as it will float to the top in a few seconds.
 Just continue making your swirling motion no matter where it is.
-Don't stop the flow of the batter.
+Don't stop the flow of the batter on top of the batter in the oil.

 Do you have a version with less eggs?